View Document Text

 investment advisory services with respect to that Held-Away Account.

-Please see Item 5.B. of this brochure under the heading Advisory Fee for information regarding
+Please see Item 5.B. of this brochure under the heading Advisory Fee Charged to Individuals,

 In general, where permitted by the custodian, the Plan Fee is billed in advance, calculated based